iradukunda12/Yabnet_App/README.md

 # Yabnet App [IOS||ANDROID]

-Yabnet provides a space for like-minded individuals to connect.

-## AIM & OBJECTIVE
-The aim of Yabnet is to facilitate connections among individuals in Zambia, providing a platform for networking and engagement similar to LinkedIn.

 ## FEATURES

 ● Account Creation & Sign-In:Users can easily create accounts and sign in to access the platform.